rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ---

-  - dni is people over 18, exaggerating proshippers/darkshippers, objectums, MAPs, and basic dni.
+  - dni is people over 18, exaggerating proshippers/darkshippers (like when they are so obvious and romanticize like everything), objectums, MAPs, and basic dni.

 ---